nightcoder26/C_problems/COLLINEAR.md

-### Write a C program to chea=ck the collinearity of three points if the co-ordinates are input through the keyboard
+### Write a C program to check the collinearity of three points if the co-ordinates are input through the keyboard
 #### Note :
 ##### Two or more points are collinear if they lie on a same line
 ##### (Hint : slopes of the lines formed by these points will all be same)